-Ringworm on scalp is a contagious fungal infection that affects the scalp and the hair shaft.
+Ringworm on scalp or tinea capitis is a contagious fungal infection on scalp that affects the scalp and the hair shaft.
 It is not exactly what the name suggests, meaning it is not a worm but gets the name because the fungus makes circular marks on the scalp.
 This scalp infection is flat and circular in shape with raised borders.
-Ringworms on the scalp cause scaly skin and small patches.
+Ringworms on the scalp cause scaly skin and small hair patch.

-So what causes ringworm on scalp?
+So what causes ringworm on scalp and tinea capitis ?
 This blog discusses the causes, symptoms, and ringworm on scalp treatment.
 We also discuss various ways to prevent ringworms on the scalp.

 What Causes Ringworm on Scalp?

 By now, we know that ringworms are actually caused by fungus on the scalp.
 These fungi are called dermatophytes that prefer warmth and moisture to thrive.
 Research says that 40 unique species of fungi can cause ringworm.